Matthew-Amos/AlphaVantage/README.md

 `TIME_SERIES_INTRADAY` data type.
 These structs have no fields and have a 1:1 naming convention.
 You do not need to specify the _function_ API parameter in the parameter dictionary as this is handled automatically.
-- You also do not need to specify the _apicall_ parameter in the dictionary as this is also inserted automatically.
+- You do not need to specify the _apicall_ parameter in the dictionary as this is also inserted automatically.